zulip/zulip/templates/zerver/help/create-a-stream.md

 To automatically subscribe a user to your stream, scroll down to **People to add** and tick the checkboxes with the names of the users you want to add.
 To search for specific users, enter their usernames in the **Filter names** box.

 Once you are ready to create your stream, click the blue **Create** button located at the bottom right of the window.
-The stream will now appear in the left sidebar of users who've subscribed to it.
+The stream will now appear in the left sidebar for the users that you subscribed..